 The change \(Q-\I a-bh\to Q+\I a+bh\) and the Upsilon functions both come from the non-zero two-point functions \(\vev{\widehat{V}_\alpha(z,\bar{z}) \widehat{V}_{2Q-\alpha}(0)} = \abs{z}^{-4\dimToda(\alpha)} \bigm/ \prod_{s\neq t}^{\Nf} \Upsilon(\vev{Q-\alpha,h_s-h_t})\).

-Equation~(1.51) of~\cite{Fateev:2007ab} covers the case of a degenerate field~\(\widehat{V}_{-b\omega_\Nc}\) labelled by the antisymmetric representation~\(\repr(\omega_\Nc)\), whose weights \(h = h_{p_1} + \cdots + h_{p_\Nc}\) are labelled by \(\Nc\)-element subsets of \(\{1,\ldots,\Nf\}\) without repetition.
+Equation~(1.51) of~\cite{Fateev:2007ab} covers the case of a degenerate field~\(\widehat{V}_{-b\omega_\Nc}\) labeled by the antisymmetric representation~\(\repr(\omega_\Nc)\), whose weights \(h = h_{p_1} + \cdots + h_{p_\Nc}\) are labeled by \(\Nc\)-element subsets of \(\{1,\ldots,\Nf\}\) without repetition.
 With our normalization~\eqref{normalized-Cdeg}, all Upsilon functions cancel through the shift relation~\eqref{Upsilon-shift}, and leave only gamma functions:

 When matching with the \(S^2\)~partition function of SQCDA, we need three-point functions involving~\(\widehat{V}_{-\Nc bh_1}\).
 Weights of the \(\Nc\)-th symmetric representation~\(\repr(\Nc h_1)\) are \(h = \sum_{s=1}^{\Nf} n_s h_s\) for a choice of \(\Nf\)~integers \(n_s \geq 0\) with \(n_1+\cdots+n_{\Nf} = \Nc\).
 The three-point function can be derived from~\eqref{FL-1-39} by setting \(\varkappa = -\Nc b\), taking into account the normalization, and extracting the residue at \(\I a_1 = \I a\) and \(\I a_2 = - \I a - b h\).
 This yields